On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits

 where $D$ is the angular diameter distance, expressed as $D = \frac{d}{(1+z)^{2}}$, and $d$ is the luminosity distance.

-The next step is to apply cosmological surface brightness dimming at the rate of $(1+z)^{-4}$ in each rebinned pixel.
+The next step is to apply cosmological surface brightness dimming at the rate of $(1+z)^{-4}$ in each re-binned pixel.
 By considering the fact that the absolute magnitude of galaxies must be conserved, the total fluxes $f$ of the input and output images must scale as:

 We note that it has been shown by several studies \citep[e.g.,][]{barden2005, labbe2003} that the intrinsic surface brightness of galaxies increases with redshift.
-Therefore, during our procedure of artificially redshifting our galaxies, we incorporate the surface brightness evolution and making the galaxies one magnitude brighter at $z=1$ following this equation $M_{evo} = xz + M$ and setting $x=-1$ \citep{barden2008}.
+Therefore, during our procedure of artificially redshifting our galaxies, we incorporate the surface brightness evolution, making the galaxies one magnitude brighter at $z=1$, following $M_{evo} = xz + M$ and setting $x=-1$ \citep{barden2008}.

-It is important to reach the same resolution of the real data at high-\textit{z}.
+It is important to replicate the same resolution of real data at high-\textit{z}.
 Therefore, the next step is to correct the images to the appropriate PSF.
 This can be done by finding suitable kernels for convolving low-\textit{z} images to reach the same PSF properties/shape at high-\textit{z}.
 To do this, for each galaxy we require two PSFs, i.e., its low-\textit{z} and high-\textit{z} PSFs.
-We use low-\textit{z} PSFs from SDSS (the ones we used for measuring sizes at $z\sim0$) and for high-\textit{z}, the median-stacked PSF which made from non-saturated stars in the $J_{125}$ WFC3 images.
+We use low-\textit{z} PSFs from SDSS (the ones we used for measuring sizes at $z\sim0$) and the median-stacked PSF, which is made from non-saturated stars in the $J_{125}$ WFC3 images, for the high-\textit{z} PSF,.